Matthew Perry: Personal life

-Perry held American citizenship by birth and Canadian citizenship through his Canadian-born mother.
+Perry held American citizenship by birth and Canadian citizenship through his mother.
 He dated Yasmine Bleeth in 1995, Julia Roberts from 1995 to 1996, and Lizzy Caplan from 2006 to 2012.
 In November 2020, Perry became engaged to literary manager Molly Hurwitz.
 Their engagement ended in 2021.
+Perry never married or had any children.

 Residences owned at some point by Perry included a condo in Sierra Towers purchased from Elton John, a house in Hollywood Hills, a house in Malibu, and a cottage in Pacific Palisades.
 In 2017, Perry purchased a condo occupying the top floor of The Century in Los Angeles for $20 million, selling it to Nick Molnar for $21.6 million in 2021.
 In June 2023, Perry purchased a mid-century modern house in Hollywood Hills.

 Perry had a perfectionist and obsessive personality, spending many hours perfecting his answering machine message.
 He also believed in God, with whom he had "a very close relationship", calling himself "a seeker".